koengr/QCforBusiness/backups/_essentials/timelines.md

-The Global Risk Institute conducts yearly surveys asking experts to state the *likelihood* that quantum computers will pose a significant threat to public-key cryptography 5 years from now.
+The Global Risk Institute conducts yearly surveys asking experts to state the *likelihood* that quantum computers will pose a significant threat to public key cryptography 5 years from now.
 Similarly, respondents would also estimate the likeliness 10, 15, 20, and 30 years away.